NCI's Cancer Research Partnerships

 NCI’s Cancer Centers Program

-NCI-designated cancer centers around the country conduct transdisciplinary cancer research to reduce cancer incidence, morbidity, and mortality
+NCI-designated cancer centers around the country conduct transdisciplinary cancer research to reduce cancer incidence, morbidity, and mortality.

 NCI Community Oncology Research Program (NCORP)

-National Outreach Network
+National Outreach Network (NON)

-The National Cancer Institute's National Outreach Network (NON) connects outreach and community education efforts with cancer health disparities research and training programs.
-NON was developed to provide outreach and education to underrepresented and at-risk communities.
-It also provides information on clinical research and specimen collections.
+NON connects outreach and community education efforts with cancer health disparities research and training programs.
+NON was developed to provide outreach and education to underrepresented and at-risk communities; it also provides information on clinical research and specimen collections.
 Each grantee site has a Community Health Educator (CHE) who works as a liaison among the researchers, partners, and community to address needs and disseminate culturally tailored cancer information.

-NCI Community Networks Program (CNP)
+Community Networks Program (CNP)

-NCI Specialized Programs of Research Excellence (SPOREs)
+Specialized Programs of Research Excellence (SPOREs)

 SPOREs focus on a specific organ site.
-These specialized centers are sponsored by an NCI center grant that promotes interdisciplinary research with the goal of moving basic research findings from the laboratory to clinical settings, involving both cancer patients and populations at risk of cancer.
+These specialized centers are sponsored by an NCI center grant that promotes interdisciplinary research with the goal of moving basic research findings from the laboratory to clinical settings, involving both cancer patients and populations at risk for cancer.